Bes0n/EX407-Ansible-Automation/README.md

 - `ansible_default_ipv4.address` and `ansible_distribution` - are gathered facts during playbook run

-Cookbook for calling our template will look like this:
+Playbook for calling our template will look like this:
 ```
 ---
 - hosts: labservers